arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 The problem is, there are numbers in Subway mosaics that suggest both strategies.
 8th Street uses a number 8 that has a humanist construction – a “single path” in a rotated ∞ shape.
 Meanwhile, 96th Street has numbers with delightfully-circular counters – more of a grotesque approach.
 So, while you might expect the mosaic artists to only create shapes that were convenient to lay in tile (presumably, humanist forms without smooth joints), they show time and again that they were interested more in aesthetics than in convenience.

-Because these numbers existed as direct examples, I have chosen to follow both potential routes – Name Sans includes a `6` & `9` with circular counters, but bucks the typical geometric-grotesque approach, using a typically humanist form for `8`.
+Because these numbers existed as direct examples, I have chosen to follow both potential routes – Name Sans includes a `6` and `9` with circular counters, but bucks the typical geometric-grotesque approach, using a typically humanist form for `8`.

 <figure>
   <img alt="Mosaic sign at 8th Street" src="./to-8th.jpg" />